-This might be controversial one this list, but the son of former two weight world champion Nigel Ben still has much potential and time to reach the top of the welterweight division.
-Turning pro at 19, Benn had to quickly learn on the job the hard way through the rigours and toughness of professional boxing.
+This might be controversial on this list, but the son of former two-weight world champion Nigel Ben still has much potential and time to reach the top of the welterweight division.
+Turning pro at 19, Benn had to quickly learn on the job the hard way through the rigors and toughness of professional boxing.

-However, his dedication and heart is something the fans are starting to appreciate.
+However, his dedication and heart are something the fans are starting to appreciate.
 Plus they know you will get your money’s worth in a Conor Benn bout, who always comes to fight.
-He might not takeover the division, but I wouldn’t be surprised if competes with the best or potentially wins a world title if the right opportunity arises.
+He might not take over the division, but I wouldn’t be surprised if competes with the best or potentially wins a world title if the right opportunity arises.

 5. Vergil Ortiz Jr

-Virgil Ortiz Jr has to be one of the most exciting come forward pressure fighters on this list.
-Training with legendary Coach Robert Garcia, who has trained the likes of his brother Mikey Garcia, Nonitio Donaire and Marcos Maidana.
-The young Mexican American has all the promise to fulfil his potential.
+Virgil Ortiz Jr has to be one of the most exciting come-forward pressure fighters on this list.
+Training with legendary Coach Robert Garcia, who has trained the likes of his brother Mikey Garcia, Nonitio Donaire, and Marcos Maidana.
+The young Mexican American has all the promises to fulfill his potential.

 6. Regis Prograis

-Prograis was once regarded as one the brightest talents that could dominate the sport, due to his power and slick southpaw style, that has caused problem for anyone that comes up against him.
+Prograis was once regarded as one the brightest talents that could dominate the sport, due to his power and slick southpaw style, which has caused problems for anyone that comes up against him.

-The former WBC and WBA super lightweight champion, lost his title to Josh Tyalor back in 2019 for the WBSS and Muhammad Ali trophy.
-After disappointment, many have forgotten of Prograis’ abilities and have had rumour of struggling to make weight at times.
-A move up to welterweight could give him some big fights and potential rematch with Taylor.
+The former WBC and WBA super lightweight champion, lost his title to Josh Taylor back in 2019 for the WBSS and Muhammad Ali trophy.
+After the disappointment, many have forgotten of Prograis’ abilities and have had rumors of struggling to make weight at times.
+A move up to welterweight could give him some big fights and a potential rematch with Taylor.